Irismiranda/MusicCircle/README.md

 ### 1. Live Chat

-MusicCircle offers a real-time live chat feature where users can connect and engage in conversations with each other.
+MusicCircle offers a real-time live chat feature where users can connect and engage in conversations with people who are listening to the same artist.

 ### 2. Inbox/Private Chat